What is a Resume?

 If it's not your first time in the job application, you surely have made a student resume before, but make it up to date.
 This time you may have new experiences and credentials that you can include in your resume.
 For the newbies when applying for a job, the best desktop application when it comes to editing your resume in Microsoft Word.
 It is easy to use and suits every computer type.
 Like any other word processing software, you can save your work as a document and print it later on.

 It may take extra time but revisiting your beginner or senior resume will prevent you from committing errors in printing.
 There might be misspelled words, incorrect information, and outdated data that you want to change.
 Of course, you don't want to present a faulty resume to your potential employer.
 Revising your resume will double-check the credibility and comprehensiveness of your resume.

 There could be no specific answer whether it's a bad or good idea to put your picture on your resume.
 However, to make it presentable, put a professionally captured picture on it; hence, it is another creative way of showcasing your photo resume.
 Putting up a picture of you smiling to your prospective employer doesn't sound like a bad idea at all.

 6. Print Your Final Resume

 When you print your resume, choose a high-quality paper.
-In printing your resume, you are in control of its appearance.
+In printing your one-page or two-page resume, you are in control of its appearance.
 Make sure to print every page on a sheet of paper.